TruSudndeth/POS_Items-Sales_Xcel/ReadMe.txt

 Finishing up: Clear any unwanted Message boxes, MsgBox Finishing Up: Confirm Any code from buttons isn't running more then need be when spam clicking.

+Feature: Clear and don't save, I3 and I7

 Feature: POS Scrollable Receipt window

 Todo: Add total price to Sales header

 Bug: POS When Cell color red is below item list its not cleared. clear the entire column K:N On change clor before applying Color

 Selection: Sheet3 Conditional Formatting Home>Style